I recently finished applying for my Master’s degree, so I know that the process can be confusing and often complex.

-When considering your Masters, I think it is important to consider living arrangements.
+When considering doing a Master’s degree, I think it is important to consider living arrangements.
 Do you still enjoy the university lifestyle and the independence of living away from home?
 If so, are you prepared to accept that the majority of your year group will be leaving university?
 In my case the choice came down to locality.
 I live to the south of Birmingham, in Worcestershire, so I was looking for universities that were near to my home.
-Luckily, both of those I applied to are among the best in the UK, and the course options were also a significant factor.
+Luckily, both of the universities that I applied to, are among the best in the UK, and the course options were also a significant factor.

 Remember that whether you decide to move university or continue where you completed your Bachelor’s, it is sensible to consider how the decision will affect your wellbeing.
 If you feel secure in your current environment and feel that you thrive at your present university, then it is ok to stay put.
 Similarly if, like me, you think a change of scenery will be good for you and your studies, then looking at other universities is totally fine too!
 You will always be a part of the University of Lincoln Alumni family and will forever be recognised as such by the school.

 Your choice of course is important too, in my case I wanted a course that would narrow down my field of study rather than broaden it.
-I chose my favourite modules of my current degree, (I study Politics and International Relations,) and applied for Masters Courses that were similar to them.
-This may not be something you wish to do, you may wish to continue you current degree subject into your Masters, this is for you to work out!
-Remember to choose a degree that suits your career goals after your Masters, for example, I want to continue and do a PhD, so I chose my Masters with that in mind.
+I chose my favourite modules of my current degree, (I study Politics and International Relations,) and applied for Masters courses that were similar to them.
+This may not be something you wish to do, you may wish to continue you current degree subject into your Master’s, this is for you to work out!
+Remember to choose a degree that suits your career goals after your Master’s, for example, I want to continue and do a PhD, so I chose my Master’s degree with that in mind.